arirusso/viddl/README.md

 #### Combine

-Any or all of these options can be used together:
+Any or all of these options can be used together

 ```sh
 viddl https://www.youtube.com/watch?v=6g4dkBF5anU -s 15 -e 22 --no-audio --cx 20 --cy 20 --cw 40 --ch 40 -w 640 -h 480